beku/Argyll-Releases/spectro/Readme.txt

 and agreed to support.

-printread.exe	Is used to read the print test chart and create
+chartread.exe	Is used to read the test chart and create
 			    the chart readings file.

 filmread.exe	Is used to read the film test chart and create